pallets/flask/docs/patterns/sqlalchemy.rst

         def __repr__(self):
             return '<User %r>' % (self.name, self.email)

-You can insert entries into the database like this then:
+You can insert entries into the database like this:

 >>> from yourapplication.database import db_session
 >>> from yourapplication.models import User